TMJ Treatment Hematite, MO

 Diagnosing TMD and TMJ Disorders

 A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
-Our team recognizes that each Hematite, MO patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.
+Because each Hematite, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

-In your initial TMD consultation in Hematite, MO, a qualified Hematite, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
+At your first TMD consultation in Hematite, MO, an experienced Hematite, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
 The assessment may involve an evaluation of:

 How Axes Approaches TMJ Treatment in Hematite, MO